Telemedicine for primary care: key functionality, benefits & real-life cases

 Improved efficiency of primary care professionals

-Medical workers are at especially high risk of burnout after the pandemic, and clinics across the US report devastating shortages of physicians and, even more so, nursing staff.
-Telemedicine enables healthcare professionals to work from home, balance their personal and professional life, get compensation for their work quicker, and be less likely to feel disappointed in their job.
-Enabling its employees to consult virtually, healthcare organizations ensure high personnel retention rates and enhanced productivity.
+Medical workers are at especially high risk of burnout.
+Clinics across the US report shortages of family medicine specialists, primary care physicians, and, even more so, nursing staff.
+Telemedicine enables healthcare professionals to work from home, balance their personal and professional lives, and be less likely to feel disappointed in their jobs.
+By enabling employees to work remotely, healthcare organizations ensure high personnel retention rates and enhanced productivity.

 Telehealth solutions for primary physicians, telenursing software, and pediatric virtual care solutions allow medical organizations to cover more area with their services, reach out to more patients, and expand their service offering, driving more revenue.
-A lot of people are even willing to pay more for virtual care if it means they don’t have to skip work.
 Telemedicine can also help lower the number of “no-show” patients as well as those who have put off their visit to a primary physician until they need ER or ICU services, controlling patient flow and supporting resource optimization.

 Real-life examples of telemedicine in primary care